Confidence: The feeling or belief that one can have faith in or rely on someone or something.

 Making small talk with people you meet will help you “relearn” social interaction, and will give you experience with making new connections.

-If you’re really bad with interacting with people you don’t know, I’d recommend doing it where there would be no social consequences for messing up.
-Where you are probably never going to see that person again.
+If you’re terrible with interacting with people you don’t know, I’d recommend doing it where there would be no social consequences for messing up, where you are probably never going to see that person again.

 Eventually, the anxiety of talking with strangers will go away, and you become confident that you can make friends anywhere you go.